 Just like without darkness, light is meaningless; similarly, without challenges life is incomplete.

 Some people are stuck on the same level of the game all their life because of their ignorance and stupidity, while some don’t want to step up to the next level because of fear and their attachment to their comfort zone.
 Neither of the paths isn’t gonna make you whole or happy from the inside.
-And all of this is actually common sense, nothing hard or tricky to grasp.
+And all of this is actually common sense, nothing hard or tricky to grasp once you get the essence of it.

 Things get boring when we start repeating them.
 This is the primary reason for boredom in people’s life.
 The truth of the matter is that every day brings a ton of new opportunities, new challenges, and new experiences which we choose to ignore so subtly, and then we complain, “life sucks”, “life’s boring”, “Oh there’s nothing new going on in my life, the same old” and so on.